oracle-livelabs/database/heatwave-lakehouse-cdp/streaming-object-storage/dg-policy.md

-# Creating dynamic group to access streams/objects.
+# Creating dynamic group to access streams/objects

+### Introduction

+In this lab we will create the dynamic group

-Estimated Time: 5 minutes
+_Estimated Lab Time_: 5 minutes

 ### Objectives
 In this lab, you will: